saids-cs/saids.dev/README.md

 ## 🚀 How to see the website (Doesn't require installation)

-Because this project it's an astatic website doesn't require installation.
+Since this project is a static website, it does not require installation.

 Just open the **index.html** into you browser.